-With a good latch like this one it is almost impossible for mom to have sore or broken nipples as baby’s teeth are far away from the nipple and the nipple is protected by the soft palate.
+With a good latch like this one, a mother is less likely to have sore or broken nipples; the nipple is protected by the soft palate.

-This latch will also ensure that baby is stimulating the areola (dark part around the nipple) which triggers the oxytocin hormone…therefore getting milk flowing better.
+This latch will also ensure that a baby is stimulating the areola (dark part around the nipple), which triggers the Oxytocin hormone, therefore, promoting increased milk flow.

-A mom’s nipple will elongate to about twice it's normal length when drawn into baby’s mouth
+A mother's nipple will elongate to about twice its normal length when drawn into a baby’s mouth.

 The alveoli (milk producing cells)

 Milk is produced during and between feedings.
 The first amount of milk that comes out, is called foremilk, the milk further back in the alveoli and milk ducts is called hindmilk, which is richer in fat content as most of the fat globules have collected there as the milk passed through.
-This is why it is so important that mom allows baby to breastfeed on one breast until it seems empty so that baby can receive the substantial hind milk too.
+This is why it is so important that a mother allows her baby to breastfeed on one breast, until it seems empty, so that her baby can receive the substantial hind milk too.

 All women have different nipple sizes, but some women find it more difficult to breastfeed if they have flat or inverted nipples.

-Nipples have several openings through with the milk will flow.
+Nipples have several openings, through which the milk will flow.

 Breast growth during pregnancy

-A mom that might have struggled with a low milk supply with her first baby will have a better milk supply with her second child as breast tissue has increased and matured through a process called lactogenesis ( enabling milk secretion ) and mammogenesis (maturation of glands and ducts) This is especially true if the mother stuck it out with breastfeeding for at least two months the first time around.
+A mother that might have struggled with a low milk supply, with her first baby, will usually have an increased milk supply with her second child.
+This is due to breast tissue increasing and maturing via a process called lactogenesis ( enabling milk secretion ) and mammogenesis (maturation of glands and ducts).
+This is especially true, if the mother breastfed for at least two months the first time around.

-Remember that the size of your breasts have absolutely nothing to do with the amount of breast milk produced.
-Most of the time moms with very large breasts have the same amount of breast tissue as moms with very small breasts.
+Remember that the size of your breasts, have absolutely nothing to do with the amount of breast milk produced.

-- With every pregnancy your breasts will increase in size because of the increase in alveoli which are needed for breast milk production.
+- With every pregnancy your breasts will increase in size, due to the increase in alveoli, which is needed for breast milk production.
 This is a result of the hormones released during pregnancy and afterwards.

-- The Montgomery glands (small nodule like structures on the areola) will start to produce an oily like substance that will lubricate the skin and also keep your breasts bacteria free.
+- The Montgomery glands (small nodule like structures on the areola), will start to produce an oily like substance that will lubricate the skin and also keep your breasts and nipples bacteria free.